ropensci-archive/roweb2/content/blog/2018-11-29-codereview.md

 date: 2018-11-29
 categories: blog
 topicid:
 preface: This post is a summary of our Community Call on "Code Review in the Lab, or ...
-How do you review code that accompanies a research project or paper?" held October 16, 2018
+How do you review code that accompanies a research project or paper?" held October 16, 2018.
+[Resources associated with the Call](http://communitycalls.ropensci.org/#2018-10-16), including the video recording, slides, notes and a discussion thread have been posted.
 tags:
 - community
 - community-call